Nuragic Black Tapestry

 The collection is produced by Mariantonia Urru from the town of Samugheo.
 The Urru family has dedicated themselves to recreating the entire chain of production - from producing their own yarns and warps to creating new techniques based on original weaving to hand finishing each carpet.
 Unlike other artisans, however, they have balanced out their dedication to traditional technique and production by simultaneously teaming up with international designers, further innovating their own productive capabilities.

-Hand-dyed cotton warp; Sardinian wool, mercerized cotton & cotton warp; silk embroidery; hand-applied Sardinian wool & cotton fringe
+Hand-dyed cotton warp; Sardinian wool, mercerized cotton & cotton; silk embroidery; hand-applied Sardinian wool & cotton fringe

 Width 110 cm - Height 178 cm